Hexicube/RTRL/README.md

 ##Concept:
 * Tick based, allows more freedom with some effects like slowing as well as allowing a more logical food decay (7 minutes) instead of a step-based one.
 * Wiring, so you can sabotage my traps if you have the tools without it seeming like some generic system for disarming.
 * Being a douche, I will be taking all steps I can to make this as hard as I can without ruining it.
-You will starve to death, you can use fire potions on wooden doors (any door) or kick it down and mayeb get splinters which kill you.
+You will starve to death, you can use fire potions on wooden doors (any door) or kick it down and maybe get splinters which kill you.
 * Slight realism, you can't stab a slime because it's gelatinous.
 You also can't burn skeletons because they're made of bones, but acid helps with them.

 ##Controls (all numpad):